terra-campaigns/arrival/campaign/context/realms.md

 ### Romburghia

 Romburghia is a troubled land, rife with tension, secrets and fear.
 Its people are divided by culture and religion, and its aristocracy is on the brink of collapse.
-A coastal kingdom, located on the east of Easteros, Romburghia is bordered by the Khathan Empire to the west.
+A coastal kingdom, located on the east of Etor, Romburghia is bordered by the Khathan Empire to the west.
 It is also the only land access of Hincland to the continent, making it a strategically important location.
 At the heart of Romburghia's power struggles lies a fragmented aristocratic organisation, where no one is sure of their own power.
 The titular ruler, surrounded by a web of spying and blackmail, is feared by all who cross their path.
 Meanwhile, the ruler's lover and the court sorcerer hold strong position and influence, using their power to manipulate the court's fragile balance.

 The kingdom is a patchwork of cultures, with the north being dominated by the ancient Mercian ways, while the south is a vast expanse of nomadic Nurfirth.
 However, the original Mercian religion has long been in decline, with most of the country now following either the church of Falet or the gods of the [Yotunn Ancestors](religions.md#Yotunn) pantheon.
 The [Faletism](religions.md#Faletism) religion has officially been adopted by the kingdom, but it is a decision made out of fear, for the Mercians of Hincland have long been rumored to dabble in black magic.
 The rulers have turned a blind eye to non-conventional approaches to converting folk religion followers to the official religion of Falet, desperately seeking to expand its reach and hold over the kingdom.